CDrummond/lms-mipmixer/README.md

 If a seed track has `Hard Rock` as its genre, then only tracks with `Rock`, `Hard Rock`, or `Metal` will be allowed.
-If a seed track has a genre that is not listed here then any track returned by MusicIP will be considered acceptable.
+If a seed track has a genre that is not listed here then any track returned by MusicIP, whose genre is not in one of these groups, will be considered acceptable.

 `genres.json` should be placed within you LMS's `prefs` folder.
 If this is not found there, then the plugin will use its own version.

+If too many tracks are filtered out due to matching previous, current, or seed tracks, or not having genre in a group, then some of these filtered tracks will be used to obtain the minimum required.